thoughtpolice/hs-poly1305/README.md

 [![Haskell](http://b.repl.ca/v1/language-haskell-lightgrey.png)](http://www.haskell.org)

-This package implements minimal bindings to the [poly1305][] message-authentication code.  function, which was an SHA-3 finalist.
+This package implements minimal bindings to the [poly1305][] message-authentication code.
 It should be relatively easy to both depend on, or include outright in your executable/package itself.

 The underlying implementation is the `ref` code of `poly1305` from [SUPERCOP][], which was originally implemented by Dan J. Bernstein.